Justin-Sawyer/recipeas-and-greens/README.md

 Further research is needed into obfuscation, and once this has been researched, the developer will obfuscate the Cloudinary Upload Preset value.

 Again, as stated in the Testing section of this README, the developer is aware that users can create categories that are similar to each other, such as "Soup" and "Soups".
-The developer thought about adding existinog category buttons to the create and edit recipe pages for the user to choose from, as well as having an option to create new categories if none seem to fit.
+The developer thought about adding existing category buttons to the create and edit recipe pages for the user to choose from, as well as having an option to create new categories if none seem to fit.
 However, in the course of creating this application, the developer has already created more than 20 categories.
 These categories, if listed, would take up too much valuable screen estate on smaller devices.
 The developer believes a good solution to this would be to enact an autocomplete service, where entries in the category field are autocompleted with values taken from the database.
 Thus, if value "Asian" exists and the user types "as", the user sees "Asian" as an autocompleted option.
-Again, further research is needed into this possibility.
+Again, further research is needed into automating this functionality.